 The shape of Corfu resembles a sickle and is one of Greece’s most beautiful and romantic islands.
-It has a lot to explore and satisfy the interest of every type of traveler.
+It has a lot to explore and satisfy the interest of every type of traveller.
 Hiring a car is the most convenient way to explore Corfu with your baby.
 To avoid long drives, we recommend you choose a tourist resort in the middle of the island.
-This way, you can reach the farthest points from your hotel within one hour drive.
+This way, you can reach the farthest points from your hotel within an hour’s drive.

 Hiring a Car in Corfu